Makr91/Vagrant-Guacamole-CentOS-8.1/README.md

 ﻿# Guacamole Gateway
-Primary goal is to use Vagrant on Solaris, and Linux to deploy Guacamole on CentOS as a means to provide a HTML5 GUI for multiple Projects.
+Primary goal is to use Vagrant to deploy Guacamole on CentOS as a means to provide a HTML5 GUI for multiple Projects.

 ## Getting Started